NextronSystems/nextron-helper-scripts/thor-help/README.md

 ## Flags for Automatic Collection of Suspicious Files (Bifrost)
 ```
-      --bifrost2GRPC             Use gRPC protocol instead of https protocol for Bifrost 2 (ASGARD 2 only)
-      --bifrost2Ignore strings   Ignore files that match this pattern and do not send them to the Bifrost 2 quarantine service. '*' matches any sequence of non-separator characters, '?' matches any single non-separator character.
-      --bifrost2Key string       API key to be used for the Bifrost 2 quaratine service
-      --bifrost2Level int        Send all files with at least this score to the Bifrost 2 quarantine service (default 60)
+      --bifrost2Level int       Send all files with at least this score to the Bifrost 2 quarantine service.
-      --bifrost2Prompt           Prompt for Bifrost 2 API key
+                                This flag is only usable when invoking THOR from ASGARD 2. (default 60)
       --bifrost2Server string   Server running the Bifrost 2 quarantine service.
 THOR will upload all suspicious files to this server.
+                                This flag is only usable when invoking THOR from ASGARD 2.
       --bifrostLevel int        Minimum score to send file to the Bifrost quarantine service (default 60)
       --bifrostPort int         Port where the Bifrost quarantine service is running (default 1400)
   -b, --bifrostServer string    Server running the Bifrost quarantine service.
 THOR will upload all suspicious files to this server.
 ```

 ## Flags for Debugging